 Showcasing sculpture and installation work online presents some unique challenges to artists.
 Beyond just deciding which works to include on your website, you have to take photographs which accurately depict those pieces.

 When you’re an artist who creates 3D works of any kind, doing justice to your art on a website can be tricky.
 Take inspiration from these ten artists focused on sculpture and installation.
-From large-scale, outdoor public works, to tiny and delicate sculptures, these creators all have well-designed and curated online portfolios that leave viewers wanting to see their works in person—always an important goal of any artist website.
+From large-scale, outdoor public works, to tiny and delicate sculptures, these creators all have well-designed and curated online artist portfolios that leave viewers wanting to see their works in person—always an important goal of any artist website.

 Find some creative ideas for your own artist website in these nine designs, and discover even more portfolio inspiration via our exhaustive list of the best websites created using Format.

 Nebraska-based artist Angie Seykora works with a range of materials, often found and recycled objects, to create captivating tactile art.
 Painting and printmaking are also part of her practice.
 Seykora uses a grid-based website layout to offer overviews of each aspect of her work in separate galleries.